Canon Collins Sol Plaatje Scholarship South Africa 2023 – 2024

 Scholarship recipients will be required to take part in annual conferences and various smaller events throughout the year.

 Zabusaries.com is committed to keeping you up to date with the latest bursary opportunities, and this article covers all details about the Canon Collins Sol Plaatje Scholarship.

 ELIGIBILITY REQUIREMENTS FOR THE CANON COLLINS SOL PLAATJE SCHOLARSHIP

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Completed an undergraduate degree qualification or about to graduate in 2020 (second class, upper division or equivalent)
+- You must have completed an undergraduate first-degree qualification or will graduate in 2022 (second class, upper division or equivalent)

-- Studying or intend on studying at a university in South Africa
+- You must be studying or intend on studying at a university in South Africa

-Students must download and read the Canon Collins Sol Plaatje Scholarship Information (.pdf) before applying.
+Applicants must download and read the Canon Collins Sol Plaatje Scholarship Guidelines (.pdf) before applying.

-- ID document/ Birth Certificate/ Passport/ Driver’s License (certified copy)
+- ID document, Birth Certificate, Passport or Driver’s License (certified copy)

 - Refugee status, if applicable (certified copy)